-To start the transfer process, contact transfer coordinator, Dr. Glenn Stone.
+To start the transfer process, contact transfer coordinator, Dr. Jerry Reynolds.
 You may contact him a year or more before you are ready to transfer.
 Early communication allows you to see if the social work degree is for you, get answers to questions, and find out how best to prepare for the transfer.
 If you are able to visit in person, think about sitting in on a class and taking a tour of the campus.

 How to Transfer

 Review Ball State’s admission information for transfer students and apply to the university.

 If you are currently enrolled in another institution, you may need to send in two transcripts

 - one now to begin the admissions process

 - one when you complete your current semester's academic work

 Request that a transcript be sent from every college you attended, even if you only took a course or two at one school.
 Ball State won't process your application until all transcripts are received and accepts only official transcripts sent directly from other colleges.

 Once the university has accepted you for admission, you'll get a letter telling you to call the Advising Center to schedule an appointment with a university advisor.

 - getting a student ID